MojoAuth/mojoauth-blog/content/netlify-centralized-authentication/index.md

 ```
 OR

-Install mojoauth npm package using **`npm install mojoauth-web-sdk`** and import it into your frontend framework.
+Install MojoAuth npm package using **`npm install mojoauth-web-sdk`** and import it into your frontend framework.

 ```js
 import MojoAuth from 'mojoauth-web-sdk'